Find out about energy loss and higher temperature when charging on a pad.

 Wireless charging offers the ultimate convenience for consumers.
 It allows safe charging in a hazardous environment where an electrical spark could cause an explosion; it permits charging where grease, dust and corrosion prevent a good electrical contact.
 Eliminating contacts also helps doctors sterilizing surgical tools.
 Wireless charging is durable and does not wear out the contacts on multiple insertions.

 An EV driver simply parks the vehicle over a transmit coil.
 Engineers talk about embedding charging coils into highways for continuous charging while driving or when waiting at a traffic light.
-This is technically feasible, but cost, efficiency and radiation issues when transmitting high power remain insurmountable challenges.
+This is technically feasible, but cost, efficiency and field emission issues when transmitting high power remain insurmountable challenges.

 Electromagnetic energy from radio towers, mobile phones, Wi-Fi, and now wireless charging, are categorized as non-ionizing radiation and are believed to be harmless.
 Ionizing rays from x-rays, on the other hand, have been shown to cause cancer.
 As the number of non-ionizing devices increases, people begin to question the safety.
 Regulatory authorities are observing the health risk and will impose restrictions if a danger can be proven.